 The best security measure is deploying digital certificates because they provide the most secure way to deploy 802.1x authentication with EAP-TLS.
-Certificate-based authentication, ensures that only approved network users have access to the network.
-A certificate-based network not only eliminates over-the-air credential theft, but certificates offer a better user experience by eliminating credentials and burdensome password-change policies.
+Certificate-based authentication ensures that only approved network users have access to the network.
+A certificate-based network eliminates over-the-air credential theft, and certificates offer a better user experience by eliminating credentials and burdensome password-change policies.
 Admins can deploy certificates with onboarding software to automate device configuration, certificate enrollment, and network access.
 The user only needs to enter their credentials once to authenticate their identity and be assigned a certificate.
 After this process, they’re automatically connected for the life of the certificate.

 SecureW2’s JoinNow Suite works with every operating system so end users can easily self-service for WPA2-Enterprise and be authenticated with the most secure 802.1x protocol.
 Below we’ve detailed the difference between manually configuring your device for WPA2-Enterprise on different operating systems and using an onboarding software like SecureW2.